mmikowski/powercss/README.md

 ## Example 001: The basics
-This example is illustrated by `pcss._example001_.html` which can be be found in the `examples` directory of the GitHub repository.
+This example is illustrated by `pcss._example001_.html` which can be be found in the `./examples` directory of the GitHub repository.
 Clone the repository and open the file with your browser to see the results.

-Let's review the work-flow of PowerCSS before we jump into the first example.
+Let's look at the work-flow of PowerCSS before we jump into the first example.

 1. Create an HTML file that includes the PowerCSS library and